 • Who are, or who will be, the owners

 Think carefully about this section.
 For example, many years ago, Western Union could have said they were in the telegraph business.
-In reality, they were in the communications business; hence, today we have AT&T, MCI, etc.
+In reality, they were in the communications business; hence, today we have AT&T, Sprint, etc.

 Frequently this is the weakest part of many plans and reveals that the marketing homework has not been done thoroughly.
 This is the section where you must present sufficient evidence to prove (and to convince the reader) that there really is a need for your product or service — and that there is sufficient demand to support the business you have proposed.
 It is not enough that you believe in the product or service.